Selling A House Online: Is It Possible?

 You will also need to make time for viewings and open days to allow potential buyers to take a look around.
 This will cause a fair amount of disruption to you.

-So, we hinted at this earlier, but there is actually a ‘sell house online’ option that allows you to sell your house completely free of charge and it’s fast!
+So, we hinted at this earlier, but there is actually a way of selling a house online that also allows you to sell completely free of charge and it’s fast!

 We’re members of the National Association of Property Buyers and The Property Ombudsman and are also rated excellent on Trustpilot with over 1,000 reviews – with us you’re in safe hands!